ucl-cssb/cneta/README.md

 ## Output
-There are two output files:
+There are two output files in a format similar to that of MrBayes:
-* trace-mcmc-params_*, which records the traces of parameters
+* *.p, which records the traces of parameters
-* trace-mcmc-trees_*, which records the sampled trees
+* *.t, which records the sampled trees

 <!-- ## How to analyze the results of svtreemcmc -->
+The output can be analyzed by [RWTY](https://github.com/danlwarren/RWTY).
+Please see script ana/check_convergence.R for reference.

-trace-mcmc-params_* can be imported into [Tracer](https://beast.community/tracer) to check the convergence of the chains.
+*.p can be imported into [Tracer](https://beast.community/tracer) to check the convergence of the chains.

-trace-mcmc-trees_* can be analyzed by [TreeAnnotator](https://beast.community/treeannotator) to get a summary tree (maximum credibility tree).
+*.t can be analyzed by [TreeAnnotator](https://beast.community/treeannotator) to get a summary tree (maximum credibility tree).